needle-mirror/com.unity.terrain-tools/Documentation~/getting-started-with-terrain-tools.md

 Terrain Tools adds fourteen new tools to the Paint Terrain drop-down menu, which include several [Sculpting](sculpt.md), [Erosion](erosion.md), and [Transform](transform.md) tools, [Mesh Stamping](mesh-stamp.md), and upgraded [Texture Painting](paint-texture.md) and [Terrain Stamping](stamp-terrain.md) experiences.

+## Paint Details

+Terrain Tools adds updates to the Paint Detail tool.
+These updates include the addition of enhanced [brush controls](brush-controls-shortcut-keys.md), the ability to scatter multiple details simultaneously, and a new Layer filtering mode.

 ## Brushes

 Terrain Tools adds updates to [Brush controls](brush-controls-shortcut-keys.md) and [Brush Mask Filters](brush-mask-filters.md) to enhance Terrain brushes.
 The new Brush controls rename **Opacity** to **Brush Strength**, and add the ability to set **Brush Rotation**, **Brush Spacing**, and **Brush Scatter**.
 You can also modify the maximum and minimum values of each Brush.